How Much Power Steering Fluid?

 Ensure that you use the suitable power steering fluid depending on the make and model of your vehicle.
 The wrong fluid could have a severe reaction with the existing fluid, causing an acidic reaction.
 It can also lead to a complete power steering failure.
 Above all, it could also be missing essential additives leading to premature leaks.

-For over 45 years, Little Germany is a Bosch Authorized Service Center that specializes in full service and repair services for German-made cars such as the BMW E36.
+For over 45 years, Little Germany is a certified Service Center that specializes in full service and repair services for German-made cars such as the BMW E36.
 Contact Little Germany for all your auto repair needs.
 If you need service after our normal business hours, please fill out our After-Hours form.